 Brain hemorrhage can quickly cause damage and compression of the brain tissue.
 The extent of damage depends on how early bleeding in controlled.
 Bleeding can disturb normal circulation such that brain is deprived of oxygen, leading to stroke.

-Bleeding of brain occurs due to following reasons:
+Bleeding of brain occurs due to

 Hypertension or high blood pressure may cause small arteries in the brain to burst that causes bleeding inside the brain.
 Hypertension is a significant risk factor for stroke.
 Chronic hypertension is one of the leading causes of intracerebral hemorrhage.